Anomalous-Sentiment/SINoALICE-Simplified-API/README.md

 - An existing account in SINoALICE
 - Current app version number
   - Easy to find.
 Just go to the app store and see what version the app is up to.
 You will place this in the `.env` file later on.
-  - Using an unsupported app version number will cause an error in the `BaseAPI.py` file when logging in.
-In other words, when you call any function (As all functions begin with logging in for a session ID).
+  - ~~Using an unsupported app version number will cause an error in the `BaseAPI.py` file when logging in.
+In other words, when you call any function (As all functions begin with logging in for a session ID).~~ The API no longer fails when an unsupported app version number is placed in the `.env` file as it now automatically gets the latest version available from the google play store.
 - Reverse engineered values for the following:
   - AES key
   - UID